nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 8" "Code Review and Recommended Next Steps" >}}

-In *Code Snippet 8*, Claude Code provided a comprehensive code review of the implementation, identifying strengths and areas for improvement.
-It recommended next steps, including fixing the critical connection pool leak issue.
-I chose to have Claude Code fix all the issues in one go:
+I thought that reviewing the code above would be Claude Code showing me the code for me to review.
+I was surprised to see in *Code Snippet 8* how Claude Code provided, by itself, a comprehensive code review of the implementation, identifying strengths and areas for improvement.
+It recommended the next steps, including fixing the critical connection pool leak issue.
+To be honest, Claude Code did a much better job of reviewing the code than I ever would have!

+{{< callout tip >}}
+Having your coding agent review the code is an excellent idea.
+I can guarantee you that I would not have found the connection pool issue that Claude Code pointed out.
+When letting the coding agent review the code, try to have another LLM do the review than the model that generated the code, maybe even another provider (e.g., Gemini) instead of Claude.
+{{< /callout >}}

+My response to the question in *Code Snippet 8* was to let Claude Code fix all the issues in one go.

 ```
 ● I'll fix all the identified issues systematically.